Covid-19: Review confirms 'limitations' in Health Ministry's datasets

 Stats NZ has recommended a raft of improvements to the Ministry of Health's own population dataset, which has been widely criticised for under-counting Māori Covid-19 vaccination rates.

-In its reporting on vaccination rates, the ministry has been using a particular dataset called Health Service Utilisation 2020, capturing those who used the health system in 2020 with an age cut off at June 30 that year.
+In its reporting on Covid-19 vaccination rates to date, the ministry has been using a particular dataset called Health Service Utilisation 2020, capturing those who used the health system in 2020 with an age cut off at June 30 that year.

 This meant the vaccination rate for New Zealanders aged over 12 was calculated on those who were that age prior to June 30, 2020 - and only if they had accessed health services.